MysticalFire1315/BIOM9450-project/backend/README.md

 ## Getting Started

-1. Ensure that Python is installed.
+1. Ensure that Python (3.9.x or 3.10.x) is installed.
+Other versions of Python may not be supported.
 2. Install dependencies with `make install`.
 3. Start the server with `make run`.
 It will be hosted at `http://127.0.0.1:5000/`.
 4. Optionally, use `make all` to clean, install and run.